mochsner/adora/_posts/2021-05-02-MoveToNashville_w10-13.md

 <img src="/assets/media/image62.png" />

 Sadly, we’ve decided that living in our one bedroom apartment and being so far away from friend and family is not the right decision at this time for us.
 I cry too much and don’t like to always eat my food, causing my mommy a lot of stress.
 Sorry mommy!
-My friends Alan and Meredith helped us pack up in one morning and we moved on down back to Tennessee.
+My friends Alan and Meredith helped us pack up in one morning and we moved on down to Tennessee with Pops and GiGi for now!

 <img src="/assets/media/image61.png" />